Solar Battery 101: The Definitive Guide for Beginners

 That means you will probably have to buy more to get the same amount of energy.

-Also, lead-acid batteries require maintenance, unlike lithium that does not require you to be hands on.
+Also, lead-acid batteries require maintenance, unlike lithium that doesn’t.

 This was a brief introduction to lithium and lead-acid batteries.

-In my lithium vs lead-acid batteries comparison, we dig deeper to find out which is the best battery for solar.
+Check out my lithium vs lead-acid batteries comparison to find out which is the best battery for solar.

 These are not yet available on the market as they are still in development.